ASafaeirad/knowledge/Software/Anti-Corruption Layer.md

 In practice, the Anti-Corruption Layer might consist of:

-Facades: Simple interfaces that represent complex subsystems.
+**Facades**: Simple interfaces that represent complex subsystems.
-Adapters: Convert data from one format or interface to another.
+**Adapters**: Convert data from one format or interface to another.
-Translators: Convert one object's methods and properties to match another object's.
+**Translators**: Convert one object's methods and properties to match another object's.

 By isolating your system from external influences, the ACL can help to:
 Maintain the integrity and purity of your domain model.
 Make the integration with external systems more manageable.
 Allow the two systems to evolve independently without affecting each other.